CGB Medical Hours:

 We provide office-based medical care of acute illness; chronic disease management; attend nursing homes; and provide palliative care services.
 Our doctors do not have active hospital privileges at Kelowna General Hospital.
 We do various office procedures including injections, repairing lacerations, cryotherapy, lesion removal, and dressing wounds.

 You will be contacted by our automated appointment reminder system by email one or two days before your appointment.
 Please confirm the appointment by clicking on the Confirm button. button in the email.
+Sometimes appointment reminders may be incorrect on the location of your appointment (phone or in-person); please write down your appointment details at the time of booking.

 In addition, we are asking that complete the Patient Visit Card, by clicking on the “Launch Form” button, to allow you and your physician to better be prepared for your appointment.